huyqle3/b3/README.md

 ### Device Support and Drivers
 The latest Oculus Rift runtimes 0.7.0.0-beta and above - `March 2016` do not work with weak laptops unfortunately.

-- Don't use Windows 10 with Oculus Rift runtimes, 0.6.0.1 and below, because those runtime versions are too old for Windows 10!
 - Windows 10 requires Oculus Rift runtimes at least 0.6.0.1.
+- Oculus Rift runtimes, 0.6.0.1 and below runtime versions are too old for Windows 10!

 b3 was designed to work on weak laptops.
-My laptop had no external graphics card and used a 2012 Intel HD 3000 Graphics Card with 384MB of video memory.
+My laptop had no external graphics card and used a `2012 Intel HD 3000 Graphics Card with 384MB of video memory`.

 Here are the software versions that I used at the time of core development `October 2015 - March 2016`:

 Back in the day, there was just one Oculus Runtime installation for all purposes.
 There was not a VR specific version for Leap Motion.
 ```
 Oculus Runtime: 0.5.0.1-beta